Xritsos/Dissertation/README.md

 * Collision frequencies
 * Conductivities
 * Currents and
-* Cross sections,
+* Cross sections
 and also their errors.
 The output plots depict the quantities and errors as height, latitude-longitude and altitude-latitude depended.

 ##